National Vocation Awareness Week

 PRAYERS OF THE FAITHFUL

-For all the priests and religious who have served our parish, both living and dead.
+• For the priests and religious who have served our parish and have passed from this life, especially <names>, that the Lord grant them eternal happiness.
 We pray to the Lord.

 BULLETIN BLURBS